NeuroTechX/EEG-ExPy/doc/getting_started/installation.rst

 **Test installation**

 Start a jupyter notebooks session and you will be presented with the eeg-notebooks file structure.
-You can test the installation by opening a new jupyter notebook and running a cell containing the following
+You can test the installation by opening a new jupyter notebook and running a cell containing the code below.
+This will run one session of the Visual N170 with your board of choice.

 .. code-block:: python

+   # Imports
+    import os
+    from eegnb import generate_save_fn
-   from eegnb.devices.eeg import EEG from eegnb.experiments.visual_n170 import n170
+    from eegnb.devices.eeg import EEG
+    from eegnb.experiments.visual_n170 import n170
+    from eegnb.analysis.utils import load_data

+    # Define some variables
+    board_name = 'muse'
+    # board_name = 'cyton'
+    experiment = 'visual_n170'
+    subject = 999 # a 'very British number'
+    record_duration=120

-   # create eeg_device using the synthetic brainflow device
+    # Initiate EEG device
-   eeg_device = EEG(device='synthetic')
+    eeg_device = EEG(device=board_name)

-   # run stimulus presentation for 20 seconds
-   n170.present(duration=20, eeg=eeg_device)
+    # Create output filename
+    save_fn = generate_save_fn(board_name, experiment, subject)

+    # Run experiment
+    n170.present(duration=record_duration, eeg=eeg_device, save_fn=save_fn)

+    # Load recorded data
+    raw = load_data(save_fn)

 MUSE Requirements